Trust and verify: Managing the cloud abroad and at home

 Kevin Fiftal is civilian director for Intel’s federal team.

-Steve Orrin is federal chief technology officer for Intel.
+Steve Orrin is federal CTO for Intel.